Boren Undergraduate Scholarship

-Supplementary materials: Submit the following supplementary materials to your campus representative.
-If you do not have a campus representative, you may send them directly to IIE:
+Supplementary hard copy materials: Submit the following supplementary materials to your campus representative* by the campus deadline:

 - Completed letters of reference.
 Letters of reference must be signed, original letters in an envelope with the signature across the seal, when they are submitted to your campus representative or IIE.
 Two letters are required, and you may include a third optional letter.

 - Official, hard copy, transcripts from all colleges and universities attended.
 Freshmen must also include high school transcripts.

 - Language self-assessment - Complete this form using the Language self-assessment guide.

 - One page study abroad program description with cost information.
 (This may be a page from the program’s website or a photocopy of part of the program brochure.)

 - If you set up a direct enrollment or individually arranged study abroad program, please provide two letters of support.
 The first letter should be from your home institution and the second letter should be from your overseas host institution.

 *If you do not have a campus representative, the online application must be submitted, and all original supplementary materials must arrive at the following address, by the application deadline.
 IIE cannot confirm receipt of materials, so campus representatives and applicants should send materials using a traceable method to ensure delivery.

 Institute of International Education